-This key is very useful when you desire to start navigation (goto) to a Destination point.
-When pressed, a popup window will be shown allowing you to select to start navigation to Mark, a Route or the position of the cursor.
+This key is very useful when you desire to start navigating (goto) to a destination point.
+When pressed, a popup window will be shown allowing you to select to start navigating to the a Mark, a Route or the position of the cursor.

-To stop navigation to a point, press [GOTO] and select STOP in the popup window.
+To stop navigation to a point, press [GOTO] and select Stop in the popup window.